JacobTews/preprocessing_and_eda/README.md

 "I'm on it!"
 I replied, and headed back to my desk to get started...

 ## 🎯 Goals
-* Explore the dataset, handling missing entries
+* Explore the dataset, handling missing entries.
-* Determine the salaries for software developers and engineers in USD
+* Convert all salaries for software developers and engineers to USD.
-* Determine the average S/E salary for each currency and the average S/E salary for each currency based on age
+* Determine the average software engineer salary for each currency and the average salary for each currency based on age.
 * Visualize a comparison by plotting the salaries based on age for the top 4 currencies in the merged dataset

 ## 🏗 Dependencies